nixie/mice2mouse/README.md

 * under Linux, you need to specify 2 device files, from where input events are read (something like /dev/input/eventX).
   Windows is not supported yet.

+### Uinput
+There is program uinput.c (uses Linux uinput kernel module), which does the translation and the output (3D coordinates and 6 buttons) is then accessible as a m2m joystick in /dev/input/.
+This device reports EV\_ABS values, but values are relative, just because we didnt find another way, how to feed GLUT or SDL with 3D events.
+To test this, use the CApp application (coordinate demo in SDL).
+Before that, start uinput daemon ...